-This test determines your anaerobic threshold (AnT); which will be useful for us to help control and monitor your training.
-It should be performed at least 3 days after any hard efforts.
-You can do this either on a steep treadmill (15%), a steep uphill, or if you are a good runner you can do it on the flats.
-This test portion (excluding warm up) will take at least 30min and you will need a recording heart rate monitor.
-This test requires maximal output so you need to be physically and mentally ready for a hard effort.
+This at-home Anaerobic Threshold test will help you determine your Anaerobic Threshold (AnT) heart rate, which will be useful when it comes to controlling and monitoring your training.
+You should perform it at least three days after any hard efforts.
+It can be done either on a steep treadmill (15 percent), a steep uphill, or, if you are a well-trained runner, you can do it on the flats.
+The test portion (excluding warm-up) will take at least 30 minutes and up to 60 minutes.

 You will want to be well fueled prior to testing.
 Make sure you ate your most recent meal at least 120 minutes pre-testing and ideally top up with a light carbohydrate-focused snack of about 100 calories within 30-45 minutes of beginning the test.

-Step One: Make sure heart rate monitor is working and ready to record the whole workout.
+- Make sure heart rate monitor is working and ready to record the whole workout.

-Step Four: Pace yourself so that you don’t blow up 5 minutes into the test.
+- Pace yourself so that you don’t blow up 5 minutes into the test.

-We find that it is useful to test both your Aerobic and Anaerobic Thresholds near the beginning of starting a season’s training and it may be useful to re-test periodically.
-If you are using www.Trainingpeaks.com to record and analyze your training, which we recommend, these two numbers are important markers which allow the algorithms to accurately estimate your Training Stress Score (TSS), Chronic Training Load (CTL) and other useful measures available on that platform.
+We find that it is useful to test both AeT and AnT near the beginning of starting a season’s training, and it may be useful to retest periodically.
+If you are using TrainingPeaks to record and analyze your training, which we recommend, these two numbers are important markers that allow the algorithms to accurately estimate your Training Stress Score (TSS), Chronic Training Load (CTL), and other useful measures available on that platform.